 1. The Basilisk

 If you happen to be in Basel, you will see mentions of Basilisk around the city.
 You will also notice several fountains and statues of a strange creature that partially resembles a dragon or a snake.
-Asking around I got introduced to the story behind it.
+Asking around, I learned the story behind it.

 The Basilisk is a mythical creature, which dates to the 1400s.
-It is said to have been extremely poisonous and could kill people in just one glance.
-The Greek word ‘Basileus’ means king, and the creature could have been referred to as the king of snakes.
-Apparently it was born when a cockerel laid an egg that was incubated by abizarre as this sounds, it has found its way into various stories, plays and even Harry Potter and the Chamber of Secrets.
+It was extremely poisonous and killed people in just one glance.
+The Greek word ‘Basileus’ means king, and the creature was the king of snakes.
+Apparently it was born when a cockerel laid an egg that was incubated by abizarre as this sounds, it found its way into stories, plays, and even Harry Potter and the Chamber of Secrets.

-The Basilisk was a powerful creature, and is depicted as a small dragon with the tail of a snake and the head of a cockerel.
+The Basilisk was a powerful creature.
+It’s a small dragon with the tail of a snake and the head of a cockerel.
 It didn’t glide like a snake but walked upright, and could even kill the grass if it moved across it.
 The only way to kill it was to show it it’s own reflection.

-The Basilisk has been an important symbol of Basel for at least 500 years, and is seen holding the coat of arms.
+The Basilisk has been an important symbol of Basel for at least 500 years.
+It’s actually holding the coat of arms.
 A monument commemorating the great destruction of the city in the 1356 earthquake has an epitaph which says:

 “Basilisk, you poisonous worm and fable, now you shall hold the shield of the dignified city of Basel.”